 Orchestration is deciding which agents run, in what order, and how they decide what happens next.
 There are two main approaches, freely mixable:

 An agent equipped with tools, handoffs and clear instructions can plan autonomously: research with tools, delegate specialist work, write results somewhere.
 This is the most flexible pattern.
-Tactics that pay off (same as Python):
+Tactics that pay off:

 research := &agents.Agent{Name: "Researcher", Tools: []*agents.Tool{webLookup}}